mspnp/spark-monitoring/README.md

 1. Navigate to your Azure Databricks workspace in the Azure Portal.
 1. On the home page, click "new cluster".
 1. Choose a name for your cluster and enter it in "cluster name" text box.
-1. In the "Databricks Runtime Version" dropdown, select **5.0** or later (includes Apache Spark 2.4.0, Scala 2.11).
+1. In the "Databricks Runtime Version" dropdown, select **5.5 LTS (includes Apache Spark 2.4.3, Scala 2.11)**.
 1. Under "Advanced Options", click on the "Init Scripts" tab.
 Go to the last line under the "Init Scripts section" Under the "destination" dropdown, select "DBFS".
 Enter "dbfs:/databricks/spark-monitoring/spark-monitoring.sh" in the text box.
 Click the "add" button.
 1. Click the "create cluster" button to create the cluster.
 Next, click on the "start" button to start the cluster.